kazisean/no-backdrop/backend/ReadME.md

-RemoveBG backend hosted in a AWS Farget container
+RemoveBG backend hosted in a AWS EC2 instance